Apple stops selling some devices online in Germany

 "Apple is appealing this ruling because Motorola repeatedly refuses to license this patent to Apple on reasonable terms, despite having declared it an industry standard patent seven years ago," a company spokesman said.

-Apple is locked in mobile patent infringement battles with a number of companies, including Samsung Electronics Co Ltd (005930.KS) and HTC Corp (2498.TW), in many countries.
+Apple is locked in mobile patent infringement battles with a number of companies, including Samsung Electronics Co Ltd and HTC Corp, in many countries.
 It recently failed in a court bid to stop U.S. sales of Samsung's Galaxy line of products.